andrebeat/kv-store-presentation/README.md

-# kv-stores-presentation
+# Implementing a key-value store for fun (and profit?)

-A presentation on implementing a simple key-value store
+A presentation on implementing a simple key-value store.